CRIME IN THE BOUTIQUE

 The stealthy ambush had given Stella a most disagreeable sensation.

 Now she peeped inside each of the half dozen booths, feeling faintly ridiculous, like a child checking under the bed for bogeymen.
 There were more cubicles at the rear of the shop on the other side of the storeroom, but they could wait until her heart had stopped racing.

 What the hell was wrong with her? she wondered irritably.
 It was mild and sunny outside, with Easter just a fortnight away.
 And this was her big chance to show them how trustworthy and reliable she was.
 If she put her back into it, they might even put in a good word for her with the cleaning agency.
 She was still on probation with Executive Marigolds, but a recommendation from the bridal boutique would definitely count for something, particularly given its upmarket clientele.
-It was far and away the smartest store in Bromgrove Shopping Centre, a real step up from Primark and the naffer outlets on the two floors below – to say nothing of the unisex toilets that reeked so strongly of ammonia they made her eyes sting.
+It was far and away the smartest store in Bromgrove Shopping Centre, a real step up from Primark and the naffer outlets on the two floors below – to say nothing of the unisex toilets on the ground floor that reeked so strongly of ammonia they made her eyes sting.
 The Confetti Club’s ‘ladies’ powder room’, redolent of citrus and lavender, with its tub chairs upholstered in purple velvet, felt like heaven after that.
-It was the same with the men’s restroom just off the entrance vestibule, the décor more restrained but equally expressive of a luxury brand.
+It was the same with the men’s restroom just off the boutique’s entrance vestibule, the décor more restrained but equally expressive of a luxury brand.
 As Moira said (though not when Antonia Rambert could overhear her), posh folk liked to think their pee smelt of violets and always talked about washing their hands when they meant go to the bog.

 Recalling her colleague’s cheerful irreverence momentarily raised Stella’s spirits.